Colorado shooting victims: Shop owner, actress, 'spitfire' - WTMJ

 TRALONA BARTKOWIAK

-A memorial filled with candles and flowers kept growing outside Umba Love, the clothing and accessories shop that she ran with her sister on Boulder’s popular Pearl Street Mall.
+A memorial filled with candles and flowers kept growing outside Umba, the clothing and accessories shop that Bartkowiak — who went by Lonna — ran with her sister on Boulder’s popular Pearl Street Mall.

+“You would go in her store and put something on, and she would make you feel like such a goddess, no matter what it was,” said Stefanie Clarke.
+She recalled chatting with Bartkowiak a couple of weeks ago about how eager they were to go to concerts and festivals after a year of coronavirus cancellations.

+“I know she was just as excited as any of us to put on her dancing pants and get back to it,” Clarke said, fighting tears.

 “It is pretty heartbreaking that somebody is just running to the store to get something, and a gunman is there shooting people, and you get killed,” she said.